 Calvin Pennix received his MFA and MA degrees from Chapman University.
 His primary interest is contemporary poetry - the reading, writing, and teaching of - and his poetry has been published by ucity review, A Few Lines Magazine, Unlikely 2.0, and Counterexample Poetics.
 He has recently self-published his first book of poetry and is the founding editor of Quarter After.

 Corin Porter received a B.A. in English from Boston College, graduating in 2010.
 He received his MFA and MA degrees from Chapman University.

 Kathy Tafolla graduated from Chapman University in May 2010 with a MA in English Literature and an MFA in Creative Writing.
 She currently works as a marketing copywriter for an online company and as a freelance writer.
 Recently, Kathy has finished a historical novel.
 She continues to write both poetry and fiction on a regular basis.

 Michael Tesauro received a Master of Fine Arts in Creative Writing and a Master of Arts in English from Chapman University.
-He is a fiction editor for Tin Cannon Literary Magazine.
 He works as an instructor at Crafton Hills College.
-He has been published in Wilderness House Review, Carnival Literary Magazine, Sand Canyon Review, Quarter After, Inlandia Journal, Baltimore's What Weekly, and Blast Furnace Press, among others.
+He is a fiction editor for Tin Cannon Literary Magazine, and a contributor to Life & Thyme magazine.
+His writing has been published in Wilderness House Review, Carnival Literary Magazine, Sand Canyon Review, Inlandia Journal, What Weekly Baltimore, and Blast Furnace Press, among others.
 His short story "Brave and in Good Spirits," originally written for a Professor Zellner's non-fiction course at Chapman, was a finalist on the 2013 Pen-2-Paper shortlist.